subroy13/statwizard/content/posts/stock-market-vs-luck/index.md

 \end{align*}
 $$

-Meaning as $d$ increases, the expected returns $r$ increases exponentially with $d$ (matches with the so-called compounding effect which is pretty popular in the finance world).
+Meaning as $d$ increases, the expected return $r$ increases exponentially with $d$ (matches with the so-called compounding effect which is pretty popular in the finance world).

-To understand the setup, let $X_i$ denote a random variable describing the return of a single day (the $i$-th day) and by the analysis above, its expection is about $0.05\\%$ and variance about $2\\%$.
-If you trade everyday for $n$ days, your return is
+To understand the setup, let $X_i$ denote a random variable describing the return of a single day (the $i$-th day) and by the analysis above, its expectation is about $0.05\\%$ and variance about $2\\%$.
+If you trade every day for $n$ days, your return is

 $$
 S_n = X_1 + X_2 + \dots + X_n
 $$

-whereas if you invest and hold for $n$ days, your returns is
+whereas if you invest and hold for $n$ days, your return is

 $$
 R_n = (1 + X_1) (1 + X_2) \dots (1 + X_n) - 1
 $$

 since your invested money along with the additional changes gets invested for the next day.
-If we assume that $X_i$s are independent and identically distributed (which is not actually the case, but they are mostly positively correlated, which actually shows the following analysis even more in contrast, but we'll avoid it for simplicity), it follows that
+If we assume that $X_i$s are independent and identically distributed (which is not actually the case, but they are mostly positively correlated, which shows the following analysis even more in contrast, but we'll avoid it for simplicity), it follows that

 $$
 \begin{align*}